kluctl/flux-kluctl-controller/docs/spec/v1alpha1/kluctldeployment.md

 3. The secret specified via `spec.kubeConfig` in the KluctlDeployment.

 The behavior/functionality of 1. and 2. is comparable to how the [kustomize-controller](https://fluxcd.io/docs/components/kustomize/kustomization/#role-based-access-control)
-handles impersonation, withe difference that a kubeconfig with a "default" context is created in-between.
+handles impersonation, with the difference that a kubeconfig with a "default" context is created in-between.

 `spec.kubeConfig` will simply load the kubeconfig from `data.value` of the specified secret.

-Kluctl [cluster configs](https://kluctl.io/docs/reference/cluster-configs/) specify a context name that is expected to be present in the kubeconfig while deploying.
-As the context found in the generated kubeconfig does not necessarly have the correct name, `spec.renameContexts` allows to rename contexts to the desired names.
+Kluctl [targets](https://kluctl.io/docs/reference/kluctl-project/targets/) specify a context name that is expected to be present in the kubeconfig while deploying.
+As the context found in the generated kubeconfig does not necessarily have the correct name, `spec.renameContexts` allows to rename contexts to the desired names.
 This is especially useful when using service account based kubeconfigs, as these always have the same context with the name "default".